WAAW Foundation Scholarship South Africa 2023 – 2024

 - You must have proven financial need

-- You must have proven volunteering, community service and leadership
+- You must have participated in volunteering, community service and leadership

-- Preference will be given to underprivileged students (including orphans, female students impacted by HIV or in their 1st or 2nd year of study)
+- Preference will be given to underprivileged students (including orphans, and female students impacted by HIV)

 HOW TO APPLY FOR THE WAAW FOUNDATION SCHOLARSHIP

-Applications must be submitted online at: WAAW Foundation Scholarship Application 2022
+Applications must be submitted online at; WAAW Foundation Scholarship Application 2023

 - Essay 1: your future career goals and how think this scholarship will help you to fulfil those goals (maximum 500 words)